-- C1\ Comply with edge conditions in Section A2.4 Built form envelopes, Figure 4. - At the New South Head Road frontage, the setback between the adjacent heritage item to the west and the northern end of the arcade is to be a minimum of 1.35m from the street boundary to reflect that point on the adjoining heritage item where the gable parapet wall springs up from the façade parapet.
+- C1 Comply with edge conditions in Section A2.4 Built form envelopes, Figure 4. - At the New South Head Road frontage, the setback between the adjacent heritage item to the west and the northern end of the arcade is to be a minimum of 1.35m from the street boundary to reflect that point on the adjoining heritage item where the gable parapet wall springs up from the façade parapet.

-- C3 The building is to accommodate a clearly visible arcade which connects New South Head Road to development south of Kiaora Lane (see Section A2.5.7 The new arcade). - JSt 202' C4 A public plaza is to be provided to the south of the building (see Section A2.5.8 The new public plaza). - Active retail or civic frontages are to be provided to the New South Head Road frontage.
-C5 the plaza and the arcade. - Access to specialty retail outlets is to be directly from the public domain.
-C6
+- C3 The building is to accommodate a clearly visible arcade which connects New South Head Road to development south of Kiaora Lane (see Section A2.5.7 The new arcade). - Active retail or civic frontages are to be provided to the New South Head Road frontage the plaza and the arcade.

+Access to specialty retail outlets is to be directly from the special content of the specia C4

+- C5

+- C6